Azure-Samples/azure-ml-federated-learning/docs/factory-tutorial.md

 1. To add/remove a silo:
     - You just need to do the changes in the "`federated_learning/silos`" section of the `examples/pipelines/fl_cross_silo_factory/config.yaml` file.

-2. To change training hyper-parameters:
+2. To change the training hyper-parameters:
     - Adjust the parameters in the "`training_parameters`" section of the `examples/pipelines/fl_cross_silo_factory/config.yaml` file.

 3. To edit flow of your training pipeline:
     - Pass your custom subgraph as a parameter to the `build_flexible_fl_pipeline` method in the `submit.py` file.

+4. To bypass the soft validation:
+    - Use `--ignore_validation` argument while executing the `submit.py` file.